transloadit/uppy/website/src/docs/dashboard.md

 `@uppy/dashboard` is a universal UI plugin for Uppy, offering several useful features:

 - Drag and drop, paste, select from local disk / my device
-- UI for the Webcam plugin and remote sources, such as Google Drive, Dropbox, Instagram (all optional, added via plugins)
+- UI for the Webcam plugin and remote sources, such as Google Drive, Dropbox, Instagram, Facebook and OneDrive (all optional, added via plugins)
-- File previews and info
+- Image previews
 - Metadata editor
-- Progress: total and for individual files
+- Upload progress
-- Ability to pause/resume or cancel (depending on uploader plugin) individual or all files
+- Ability to pause or cancel (depending on the uploader plugin) uploads

 ```js
 const Dashboard = require('@uppy/dashboard')